andymayers/andymayers.github.io/_posts/2015-07-06-donor-demographics.md

 ---
 layout: post
-title: Two New Blog Posts
+title: Who Are the Mega-Donors?
 ---

 I co-wrote a series of posts for the OpenSecrets blog about the demographics of 2014's